Samsung/netcoredbg/README.md

 5. It is expected, that Netcoredbg sources placed to some directory;

-6. Optional step: Netcoredbg requires **Core CLR runtime source code**, which is typically downloaded automatically, but you can download it from here: https://github.com/dotnet/coreclr
+6. Optional step: Netcoredbg requires **CoreCLR runtime source code**, which is typically downloaded automatically, but you can download it from here: https://github.com/dotnet/runtime

-   You should check out tag v3.x.
+   You should check out tag v7.x.

 7. Optional step: Netcoredbg requires **.NET SDK**, which can be downloaded automatically, but you can download it manually from here: https://dotnet.microsoft.com/download
-   You need .NET SDK 3.1.
+   You need .NET SDK 7.0.

 #### Compiling